 ONEcard is your student ID and so much more.
-While some ONEcard functions are temporarily suspended during the COVID-19 pandemic (e.g. Georgian fitness centres are closed so you won’t use your card as a gym pass), you’ll still want to make sure you have a ONEcard for your student ID, access to library services, and as a convenient way of paying at select on and off-campus vendors.
+While some ONEcard functions are temporarily suspended during the COVID-19 pandemic, you’ll still want to make sure you have a ONEcard for your student ID, access to library services, and as a convenient way of paying at select on and off-campus vendors.

 AppsAnywhere allows you to access Georgian’s library of software.
 You can access it anytime through the student portal.
 Before downloading any software, make sure you read through the app information tab to ensure your computer is equipped with the proper software.

-Update as of Sept.
-15: Please note that Microsoft Office and Adobe apps are not available off-site.
+Please note that some software, like Microsoft Office and Adobe apps, is not available in AppsAnywhere when you are off campus.
 However, you can access them on library computers at the Barrie, Orillia and Owen Sound campuses.
-Learn how to make a library computer reservation.

 The Ontario Student Assistance Program (OSAP) provides help through loans and grants based on your calculated financial need.
 For more information, visit the OSAP website.

-The Add/drop period is a segment of time following block registration where you can add or remove individual classes in Banner.
+The add/drop period is a segment of time following block course registration where you can add or remove individual classes from your timetable using Banner.
 You have 10 working days from the start of the semester to add or drop courses.
-This enables you to adjust your timetable based on available seating in courses.

-If you were unable to select your timetable during your registration window, you’ll be able to register for courses during the add/drop period.
-Please see the important dates for add/drop deadlines.
+If you were unable to select your timetable during your block course registration window, you’ll be able to register for courses during the add/drop period.
+Please see important dates for add/drop deadlines.

 Note: It’s your responsibility to ensure you’re selecting the correct courses required for your program.
-Adding, dropping and/or withdrawing from classes may cause a fluctuation in student fees.
+Adding, dropping and/or withdrawing from classes may cause changes to your student fees.

 10. Academic Regulations